 The Foreign Account Tax Compliance Act or FATCA is essential reading for US expats.
-The rules are aimed at stamping out tax evasion by American taxpayers who hide money or other assets in unreported offshore accounts.
+The rules aim to stamp out tax evasion by American taxpayers who hide money or other assets in unreported offshore accounts.

 The US Internal Revenue Service (IRS) lists offshore avoidance as one of the ‘dirty dozen’ ways taxpayers try to conceal their money from the tax man.

-Cash and investments are secretly placed offshore and accessed with debit cards, credit cards of wire transfers in the hope the IRS will not find the income or gains.
+Cash and investments are secretly placed offshore and accessed with debit cards, credit cards, and wire transfers in the hope that the IRS will not find the income or gains.

 This crackdown has a big impact on US expats because their residence status means they must manage their money through foreign financial institutions.